Ashutosh Shukla

 Ashutosh Shukla is an Indian politician of the Bharatiya Janata Party.
 He is a member of the 18th Uttar Pradesh Assembly, representing the Bhagwantnagar Assembly constituency.

 Early life and education

 Ashutosh Shukla was born in Unnao district, Uttar Pradesh to the family of Suryanarayan Shukla in 1966.

-He completed his education in Masters of Arts in Political Science Honors from DSN College, Kanpur University.
+He completed his Master of Arts in Political Science Honors from DSN College, Kanpur University.